Written by Sam Dow | 5th February 2024

 If you also employ fewer than 50 employees, the government will pay 100% of the apprenticeship training costs up to the funding band maximum for apprentices aged 16 to 18 and 19-24.
 Further details on this can be found here.

-You should refer to the EPA as part of your apprenticeship agreement with your apprentice, an apprenticeship agreement is different to an employment contract so should you need support on setting up such an agreement, please get touch with the Reality HR team.
+You should refer to the successful completion of the EPA within the terms of your apprenticeship agreement with your apprentice.
+The apprenticeship agreement is different to a normal employment contract so should you need support on setting up such an agreement, please get in touch with the Reality HR team.